benguo2003/Asian-Demographics/README.md

-angular front-end for demographics database
+front-end for demographics web app - made with angular